We're an affiliate

 Although Pitbulls were originally bred for dogfighting, they were later introduced to the working culture which molded their lovely nature to humans.

-These dogs are too friendly to people and they derive lots of pleasure when staying close to their human caregivers, kids, and strangers as well.
+These dogs are very friendly to people and kids they derive lots of pleasure when staying close to their human caregivers, kids, and strangers as well.

 Pitbulls are socially oriented, meaning that they love exploring their environment to discover new people, other pets, and exciting activities to engage in.